IQSS/datafest/DataFest-2020/Custom_Databases_for_Data_Management/installation.md

 PLEASE verify that you selected SQLite3, not the other choices.
 Click on the "Finish" button.

 4. In the new window that appears, enter "DF_Survey_DB" as the Data Source Name.
-For Database Name, enter `C:\Users\Public\datafest_2017\survey.db` or use the "Browse" button to navigate to the `survey.db` file in your `datafest_2017` folder.
+For Database Name, enter `C:\Users\Public\datafest\survey.db` or use the "Browse" button to navigate to the `survey.db` file in your `datafest` folder.

 ![alt text](images/odbc_sqlite3_odbc_dsn_config.png "SQLite3 ODBC DSN Configuration")